 Location: UMaine Campus

 Description: I am looking for students who are interested in studying families to get involved with the Parenting Relationships Research Lab.
 I have several projects going forward that include coding, participant recruitment, and data analysis.
 If you are interested in learning about research on families and parents this is the place for you!
-The key projects in the lab are focused on teh intersection of technology and parenting experiences.
+The key projects in the lab are focused on the intersection of technology and parenting experiences.
 Current projects are related to Artificial Intelligence and Video games.
 Students can also engage take CHF 496 Field Experience and earn up to 6 credits for participating in the lab!

 This is a: CUGR Fellowship opportunity (opportunity to turn experience into a CUGR fellowship proposal); Unpaid